 An echocardiogram is an ultrasound test that uses high-frequency sound waves to produce detailed images of the heart.
 It helps your doctor determine the size and shape of the heart and its chambers.
-It can show how well the heart is pumping blood and can help detect problems with its valves, the aorta, or the pulmonary veins and artery.
+It can show how well the heart is pumping blood and can help detect problems with the valves, the aorta, or the pulmonary veins and artery.

 During this test, a handheld device called a transducer is placed on your chest.
 It transmits images of the heart to a computer monitor.

 In a transesophageal echocardiogram, a technician or your doctor inserts an ultrasound probe through the mouth and into the esophagus.
 This allows the probe to be positioned close to the heart, thereby providing images of the organ that a traditional echocardiogram cannot provide.